coderj001/calculator-app/README.md

-# A Blank PhoneGap App
+# A Homemade Calculator app

 ## Usage